Eddie Polec murder case: Murder trial

-After several weeks of exposure to powerful arguments made by the prosecution, with graphic medical photos being shown of the extent of the brutality to Eddie Polec, countless witness testimonies, and arguments made by the defence team – which primarily questioned the validity of the star witness – and six days of deliberation, on February 5, 1996, at 5:00 P.M. the jury announced the verdict.
+After several weeks of exposure to powerful arguments made by the prosecution, with graphic medical photos being shown of the extent of the brutality which Eddie Polec endured, countless witness testimonies, and arguments made by the defence team – which primarily questioned the validity of the star witness – and six days of deliberation, on February 5, 1996, at 5:00 P.M. the jury announced the verdict.
 It found three of the defendants guilty of third-degree murder and conspiracy, another of voluntary manslaughter and conspiracy, and two of conspiracy.
 As the Polec family exited the Criminal Justice Center following the announcement, the father of Eddie Polec told reporters that they accepted the verdict, although they didn't understand it.

 Sentencing took place on March 19, 1996.
 Before sentencing began, the defendants were asked if they wanted to make any last statements.
 Only one agreed to, becoming the only defendant to express any remorse, to which the court responded by lessening his sentence.
 His maximum sentence of fifteen to thirty years for third-degree murder and conspiracy was reduced by six months.
 Of the other three defendants found guilty of the same charge, one received ten to twenty years for murder and a consecutive five to ten years for conspiracy, and the third was sentenced to fifteen to thirty years.
 The defendant found guilty of voluntary manslaughter and conspiracy received eight to twenty years, and the two found guilty of conspiracy were sentenced to five to ten years.